 Luckily, most videos are captioned with an overlay showing the GPS coordinates of the aircraft when recording.
 We used a simple convolutional neural network to run Optical Character Recognition (OCR) able to “read” each digit, which we then convert to a GPS coordinate.
 Armed with this information we map to the tower closest to the aircraft.
-Although not entirely foolproof, for example near substations the helicopter can be closer to a tower different to the one it’s filming, the approach has worked really well.
-Of the over 18k videos we were able to map 14k.

 Each GPS coordinate is made up of latitude and longitude coordinates.
 In total these are 14 digits.
 Of these, 2 do not change, leaving 12 to be recognised.
 We are aiming for a 90% accuracy for the entire GPS string, this implies that the accuracy on each individual digit has to be 99%.
 No publicly available model had this level of accuracy for our data set, so we trained our own model using synthetic data.

 Using synthetic data to bootstrap an OCR model

 The size and quality of data used to train an OCR models is often more important than the type of model or the choice of architecture.
 In the beginning we didn’t have a great deal of time to create data manually by extracting crops and transcribing the coordinates they contained.
 What we could do was generate synthetic data, use this to train a model and then use the model itself to bootstrap the creation of real data with the correct labels.